vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 W VISM Art : 13.
 Spanda showed the three well known paths to the said izrazie

-Vleka realisation, namely, Sambhava, Sākta and Anava, as is clear when from the three chapters of the Siva Sūtra called after the 34 above three means.
+Vleka realisation, namely, Sambhava, śākta and Anava, as is clear when from the three chapters of the Siva Sūtra called after the 34 above three means.
 But the Pratyabhijñā, according to the

 tyenne